rosamarielafierro/outdoorsegmentation/README.md

 Based on our team's collective interest in computer vision we decided to pursue a semantic segmentation task, using deep learning to classify objects in road scenarios to further the development of self-driving cars.

+## Semantic Segmentation.

+Segmentation has existed for a very long time in the domain of Computer Vision and Image processing.
+Some of the techniques are simple thresholding, clustering based methods such as k means clustering-segmentation, region growing methods, etc. Semantic segmentation aims at labeling categories(classes) at the pixel-level of an image.
+Pixel-wise segmentation of the objects results in a more natural description of the scene and may provide additional information for subsequent processing steps.
+Segmentation based tracking results are non-overlapping and can thus be compared to ground truth in a straightforward manner.

+## Main Goal

+The task that the designed neural networks have to perform is:  accurately classify multiple object categories in an image at pixel level.

-## Proposal
+## Goal Proposal
- - [x] Analyze the data provided in the selected dataset and adapt it to be used in a Semantic Segmentation network.
+ - [x] DATASET: Analyze the data provided in the selected dataset and adapt it to be used in a Semantic Segmentation network.
+ - [x] UNET NETWROK: Reproduce a semantic segmentation network described in the U-Net paper from scratch.
- - [x] Mitigate the class imbalance based on a better understanding of our data.
+ - [x] BALANCE CLASSES: Mitigate the class imbalance based on a better understanding of our data.
+ - [x] DATA AUGMENTATION: Apply data augmentation, generate different kinds of weather such as fog, rain, snowflakes.
- - [x] Learn how to do a transfer learning from the previous task to another one, for instance, detecting the drivable area.
+ - [x] TRANSFER LEARNING: Learn how to do a transfer learning from the previous task to another one, for instance, detecting the drivable area.
- - [x] Reproduce a semantic segmentation network described in the U-Net paper from scratch.
- - [x] Apply data augmentation, generate different kinds of weather such as fog, rain, snowflakes.

-## Milestones
+## Milestones - Experiments

  - [x] Obtain and process the Cityscapes dataset.
  - [x] Train a semantic segmentation network and analyze the results.
+ - [x] Modify U-net and Compare Results
- - [x] Use weighted Loss.
+       - Use weighted Loss.
+       - Concatenations
+       - Transposed Convolutions
+       - Data Augmentation
+       - Inverted Weights
+       - Weather Conditions
+ - [x] Change Optimizer / Learning rate (both networks)
- - [x] Apply data augmentation.
+ - [x] Transfer Learning:  Implement DeepLabv3 Model
  - [ ] Use model for selecting drivable area.
 ## Dataset
 The Cityscapes dataset includes a diverse set of street scene image captures from 50 different cities around the world designed specifically for training segmentation models.
 The dataset includes semantic, instance-wise, and dense pixel annotation for a total of 30 classes.
 The dataset consists of 5,000 images at a resolution of 1024x2048.